nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ### Main components of the architecture

-The bulk of the app's work is done by the following five components:
+The bulk of the app's work is done by the following six components:

 - `Ui`: The UI of the App.
 - `Storage`: Reads data from and writes data to a .txt file